-What is Scope in Project Management?
+What Is Scope in Project Management?

 First off, scope can refer to either product scope or project scope.
 It's important to know the difference:

-- Product scope is defined as the functions and features that characterize a product or a service.
+- Product scope is defined as the functions and features that characterize a product or a service

-Scope is documented in a scope statement, which is an integral part of any project plan.
+Project scope is documented in a scope statement, which is an integral part of any project plan.
 And what is a scope statement exactly?
 It's a written document that is used as the basis for project decisions down the line.
 The scope statement clearly delineates what is in scope (the work required).
 Everything else is out of scope.
 What does out of scope mean in project management?
 Simply put, this is anything that does not fall within the required functionalities and specifications that are documented in the scope statement.

 According to the PMBOK: "Managing project scope is primarily concerned with defining and controlling what is and is not included in the project.”